ruchitachandhok/sei-flex-49/w03/d3/tic-tac-toe/readme.md

 	<img src="https://i.imgur.com/KMm8Zq5.png">

-4. Ensure that you're in your `~/code` folder then clone the repo:
+4. Ensure that you're not in another git repository (eg., not in the classwork repo -- nested repos are bad!), and then clone your new repo:

 	```sh
 	git clone <paste the repo's URL here>